FredericW/vldb_2024_submission/README.md

 2. To run real-world data experiments (including multidimensional data), additional packages of [pandas](https://pandas.pydata.org/) and [folktable](https://github.com/socialfoundations/folktables) are needed.
 3. Code for preprocessing the real-world data is in **real_dataset.ipynb** (you can also try **multidimension.ipynb** to play with the ACSData).

-## Synthetic data experiments (use *_sw.py for SW)
+## Synthetic data experiments

 > python synthetic_exp_dis.py

-This will give you the performance of A3M, in comparison with several other baselines.
+This will give you the performance of A3M, in comparison with several other baselines run the script *_sw.py for SW).
 The data type and various hyperparameters can be specified in the input arguments.
 For example, for 10000 Gaussian data points, run

 > python synthetic_exp_dis.py --data_type=GAUSSIAN --n=10000

-## Real-world data experiments (use *_sw.py for SW)
+## Real-world data experiments

 > python real_income.py